vittorioexp/Spring-Boot-REST-API-example/README.md

 =====

 This repository is an example application for the Spring Boot framework.
-The example is a standalone REST API server in Java.
+The example is a REST API server in Java.

 This repository shows the following features:
 * Controllers